Photo by Jerry Zhang / Unsplash

 This is a direct consequence of everything in Section Two:

-• The .3FR file does not store it either.
+• The .3FR file does not store any preset choice in its own metadata; only the .phos sidecar does.

 If consistency across machines matters, exporting a TIFF is the only guaranteed method to preserve the exact look.